 I was told that I had tiny bruises all around my eyes called petechiae, from the back pressure built up in my blood vessels from the clothesline around my throat.

-Thank you, Dawn, for saving my life!
-Thank you Moma for being so fast on your feet.
+Thank you, Sister, for saving my life!
+Thank you Mother for being so fast on your feet.
 I am sorry for taking several years off of of your life with that scare!
+Thank you, Angel and or God.

 Never the less I continued to pursue other safer interests after that!
 My curiosity did not wane.
 Instead of first hand experiences at least for a while, I asked questions and looked at books.